mnbucher/Tempic/README.md

 Project for the Software Engineering lecture in Autumn Semester 2016 @ University of Zurich (UZH).

+The app was built on Google's Web Toolkit Framework (GWT).
+See [here](http://www.gwtproject.org) for more details about GWT.

 ## Final project result

 <img src="docs/tempic_final.jpg" width="100%" alt="This is tempic.
 An awesome tool to experience Temperature changes through time." />

+## Live Demo

+Our app is live on Google's App Engine: [www.tempic-uzh.appspot.com](http://www.tempic-uzh.appspot.com)

 ## Contributors